-Spaghetti Carbonara, one of the most famous Pasta Recipes of Roman Cuisine, is made only with 5 simple ingredients: spaghetti seasoned with browned guanciale, black pepper, pecorino Romano and beaten eggs.
+Spaghetti Carbonara is one of the most famous pasta dishes from Roman cuisine.
+This traditional Italian Carbonara recipe is made with just five simple ingredients: spaghetti, crispy guanciale, black pepper, Pecorino Romano, and eggs.

 Ingredients